Pavetta lanceolata – updating web now!

 This evergreen plant is a shrub or a Tree up to 6m high with squarish young branches.
 Decussate, elliptic, edible Leaves are simple, entire and domatia may be present.
 Bisexual tubular white Flowers are regular and 4-merous.
-The corolla tube and the exserted style are long and distinctive.
+The corolla tube and the exserted style is long and distinctive.
 Linear anthers envelop the outer bases of the petal lobes.
-Pea-sized Fruit is usually a single seeded drupe that is black when mature.
+Pea-sized Fruit is usually a single seeded drupe turning black when mature.

 Description